mdsecactivebreach/sitrep/README.md

 * UserDomainGroups.cs - Gets the users domain group memberships
 * userEnvironmentVariables.cs - Grabs the environment variables applied to the current process
 * SystemEnvironmentVariables.cs - Grabs system environment variables from the registry (HKLM)
+* NameServers.cs - Gets the DNS servers for each network interface

 **Defences**
 * AVProcesses.cs - Checks if any known AV processes are running